nnaisense/evotorch/docs/user_guide/problem_parallelization.md

 )
 ```

 so that the 4 Ray actors will each be assigned half of a GPU.
-Then when a [SolutionBatch][evotorch.core.SolutionBatch] to be evaluated is passed to `problem`, EvoTorch will split it into sub-batches, pass each sub-batch to a Ray actor which will move it to the corresponding GPU memory and evaluate the sub-batch on the GPU.
-The computed fitness values will be moved back to CPU and returned to `problem` which will then assign the fitnesses of the full [SolutionBatch][evotorch.core.SolutionBatch].
+Then when a [SolutionBatch][evotorch.core.SolutionBatch] to be evaluated is passed to `problem`, EvoTorch will split it into sub-batches, pass each sub-batch to a Ray actor which will then evaluate the sub-batch.
+In the case of `VecSphere`, this means that each of the sub-batches will then be moved to each Ray actor's local auxilliary CUDA-capable device, evaluated, and then returned to the main problem instance.

-There might be certain problems in which, although the main device is CPU (because the `device` keyword argument was left as None or was explicitly set as "cpu"), you might wish to speed-up certain parts of the fitness evaluation by transferring some of the computation to a GPU.
-When working with a custom [Problem][evotorch.core.Problem] subclass, from within the methods `_evaluate(self, ...)` or `_evaluate_batch(self, ...)`, such a GPU device can be obtained (as a `torch.device` instance) via the property `self.aux_device` (where `aux_device` stands for "auxiliary device").
-If this custom problem at hand is not parallelised, the `aux_device` property will return the first visible CUDA-capable device within the main execution environment.
-If the problem is parallelised, the `aux_device` property will return the first visible CUDA-capable device within the environment of the actor (therefore, for each actor, it will return the device assigned to that actor).

 ## Common Use-cases